Summary:

 - Use your arms as shock absorbers, especially on bumpy trails.
 This means keeping your elbows slightly bent and flexible.

-- When turning, lean your body more than the bike.
+- When turning on general terrain, lean your body more than the bike.
 This naturally helps you counter-steer, which gives you additional traction and control.

 - Look in the direction of the turn and steer gently, avoiding sudden, sharp movements.